 Study Room visitor guidelines

-The Study Room is currently open to the Yale community, and non-Yale researchers who have been fully vaccinated and boosted, when eligible.
-All non-Yale researchers must register their vaccination status with the University one week prior to their arrival.
+The Study Room is currently open to the Yale community and non-Yale researchers who have registered with the University as users of the special collections.
 For detailed instructions, please refer to the Guide to Using Special Collections at Yale.

 The terms and conditions for using of the Study Room are as follows: